ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ???+ note "Technical Concept Review"

-    - **Formal Parameters**: an alternative to the exact value for a function that is close enough to be useful
+    - **Function Specification**: the assumptions and guarantees in the contract between function creator and caller
-    - **Actual Parameters**: representing a decimal value with two integers, one for significant digits and one for exponent
+    - **Formal Parameters**: a function's input parameter, given a name and a type in the function's declaration
-    - **Debugging**: representation of a number using only a sequence of bits, or digits that must only be 0 or 1
+    - **Actual Parameters**: the arguments to a function that are passed into it at the function invocation point
-    - **Function Specification**: value(s) of a quadratic function where it intercepts the horizontal axis
+    - **Debugging**: the systematic process of finding out what a program does not work and then fixing it
-    - **Higher-Order Function**: mathematical function that is the inverse of the square of a number
+    - **Higher-Order Function**: general-purpose functions for problem solving that accept functions as input